Skip to main content

 Christopher Hanson MD, FACC, Sparrow Health System's Profile

-Christopher Hanson MD, FACC, Sparrow Health System Related seminars and products
+Christopher Hanson MD, FACC, Sparrow Health System Related Seminars and Products

 Christopher A. Hanson, M.D.
 F.A.C.C is a board-certified non-invasive cardiologist who specializes in cardiac imaging.
 He serves as the medical director of Cardiac MRI at Sparrow Health System in Lansing, Michigan.